 Sheila caves in, wishing she had the confidence to stand up to Jean.
 Then she finds Jean’s incomplete book on the scarab brooch and recalls another copy somewhere.
 Next day, Jean’s plan succeeds in getting Mandy suspended.
 Worse, Jean engineered her plan so cleverly that Mandy thinks it was Sheila who framed her, and was behind all the trouble she has had.
 Too late Sheila realised what Jean’s plan was, but of course nobody, including Mandy, believes her when she tries to explain about the scarab.

 However, Jean soon finds out she has miscalculated.
 Even with Mandy gone, she cannot break free of the scarab.
-Its power over her is getting stronger as it makes her ever more evil and turning her into a tyrant (like it had done with Neferitta, as it turns out).
+Its power over her is getting stronger as it makes her ever more evil and turning her into a tyrant (like it did with Neferitta, as it turns out).
 Jean is forcing all pupils to wear blazers at all times, even when the weather is boiling hot.
 When one pupil swats a fly Jean assaults her, because all insects are sacred to the scarab.
 Everyone, including the headmistress, now have second thoughts about Jean because of her strange conduct.

 Sheila, now having read the other copy of the book, which was in her father’s library, knows Jean is going the same way as Neferitta after she deposed her rival, and every evil action she makes is strengthening the power of the scarab.
 But the worst is yet to come: the scarab has designs of power and conquest.
 It had Neferitta lead an invasion of insects, which means it intends to do the same with Jean.
 Sure enough, the scarab has Jean go to the insect house at the zoo to let all the insects loose for the invasion.